Learning intrinsic excitability in medium spiny neurons: Discussion

-A recent study on concurrent simulation of synaptic coupling parameters and intrinsic ion channel conductances has concluded that intrinsic and synaptic plasticity can achieve similar effects for network operation \cite{PrinzAetal2004}.
+Studies of concurrent simulation of synaptic coupling parameters and intrinsic ion channel conductances has concluded that intrinsic and synaptic plasticity can achieve similar effects for network operation \cite{PrinzAetal2004}.
 We have suggested that synaptic and intrinsic plasticity can substitute for each other, and furthermore that this essential functional parallelism could be an indication for {\it information flow} over time from one modality to the other \cite{SchelerSocNeurosci}.
-The direction of this information flow may be from intrinsic to synaptic for the induction of permanent, morphological changes (such as dendritic spine morphology) - however the results of \cite{NelsonABetal2003} in cerebellum have also shown the possibility of permanent intrinsic plasticity (albeit in Purkinje cells which lack NMDA receptors and thus may be highly atypical neurons concerning learning properties).
-Clearly the interaction between synaptic and intrinsic plasticity is still an open question.
+The direction of this information flow may be from intrinsic to synaptic for the induction of permanent, morphological changes (such as dendritic spine morphology) - however in some systems (e.g. cerebellum) intrinsic plasticity may also have a permanent component (Purkinje cells) \cite{NelsonABetal2003,Coop2010}.
+The detailed interaction between synaptic and intrinsic plasticity is still an open question.
 Here we have shown a simple, local learning mechanism for intrinsic plasticity that allows to store pattern information without synaptic plasticity.
 This is different from theoretical approaches, where activation functions are only being modulated to optimize global measures of information transmission between neurons while the information is exclusively stored in synaptic weights.
 Further work will be needed to investigate the smooth integration of synaptic and intrinsic plasticity and their respective functions in different systems.